leo-prislin/DyingRabbit99/README.md

 ### Current features
  - Config: Edit the plugin´s options by accessing the config.yml file or by using /config.
- - Find: Retrieve the coordinates of any player who is currently online.
+ - Find: Look up the coordinates of any player who is currently online.
  - Locations: Save any location in your world and access it to find back to your home, nether portal, giant creeper farm or the diamonds you left behind, because you forgot your fortune pickaxe.
  - Messages: Configure individual messages to be sent at certain events.
    - OnPlayerJoinMessage: Configure a welcome message that is always sent to a player when he joins.